SysKitTeam/docs-point/releases/data-center/syskit-point-2023-5/point-2023-5-39-release-note.md

 * **Fixed a bug** that prevented Yammer sites from being included in Lifecycle Management when selecting All under Monitoring Activity.

 * **Fixed a bug** where creating a SharePoint site provisioning request resulted in an error.

-* **Fixed an issue** where collaborators could see information about the storage of the entire tenant and the 3 biggest sites.
-  * Collaborators can only see the storage of the workspaces they are in charge of.

 * **Fixed a bug** which caused no information to be shown when Syskit Point Admins tried to generate a Teams with Private Channels report.